truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/AuditingSCALE.md

 Auditing includes the SMB service, and users and session events.

 The audit function backend are both the syslog and Samba debug library.
-Syslog sends audit messages via explicit syslog call with configurable prioirty (WARNING is the default) and facility (for example, USER).
+Syslog sends audit messages via explicit syslog call with configurable priority (WARNING is the default) and facility (for example, USER).
 The default is syslog sent audit messages.
 Debug sends audit messages from the Samba debug library and have a configurable severity (WARNING, NOTICE, or INFO).